 AB 101, adopted in 2019, requires approval 'by right' of low barrier navigation centers that meet the requirements of State law.
 A "Low Barrier Navigation Center" means a Housing First, low barrier, service-enriched shelter focused on moving people into permanent housing that provides temporary living facilities while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter, and housing.
 If the City receives applications for these uses, it will process them as required by State law.
-A program has been included in the Housing Element to develop by right procedures for processing low barrier navigation centers.
+Program BC, Zoning Text Amendments for Special Needs Housing, has been included in the Housing Element to develop by right procedures for processing low barrier navigation centers.